Little Miss Sunshine is a good example of a ‘comic journey’ story structure.

 “It’s hard to say, Olive.
 I don’t think anyone knows for sure.”

 Frank’s life is a mess, but unlike Richard, he is able to see things in shades of grey.

 Frank is cut off.
 He honks, but the horn is now stuck.

 They are pursued by a police officer.

 “Pretend to be normal, okay?”

 The cop searches the vehicle but finds the porn magazine that Frank bought for the grandpa at the gas station (as well as Frank’s one).
 The cop gets sidetraced by that and put off, leaving without discovering the dead body illegally crossing state lines.

-There are a series of battle scenes around this point.
+There are a series of big struggle scenes around this point.
 The first is for Dwayne.
 Inside the van Olive is playing with a colour blind test and Dwayne realizes he’s colour blind.
 This has big ramifications because he won’t be able to fly jets, which he has taken very seriously.
 He flies into a rage in the van.
 They stop the van for him but he refuses to get back in.
 Olive talks him round at Frank’s suggestion.

-For Richard, the battle is around at least doing this one thing right — taking his family on a road trip.
+For Richard, the big struggle is around at least doing this one thing right — taking his family on a road trip.
 Everything else in his life is going haywire and he needs to prove to himself that he is a winner, not a loser.
 There is a spoof action scene climax as Richard drives the van through a boom gate and a chain link fence and the wrong way down a one way street.
 The side door falls off in the pageant car park and Frank rushes inside to secure Olive’s position.